Putin tightens infrastructure security after blast on bridge

 Gennady Zyuganov, head of the Russian Communist Party, said the “terror attack” should serve as a wake-up call.
 “The special operation must be turned into a counterterrorist operation,” he declared.

 Leonid Slutsky, head of the foreign affairs committee in the Russian parliament’s lower house, said “consequences will be imminent” if Ukraine was responsible.
-And Sergei Mironov, leader of the Just Russia faction, said Russia should respond by attacking key Ukrainian infrastructure, including power plants, bridges and railways.
+And Sergei Mironov, leader of the Just Russia faction, said Russia should respond by attacking key Ukrainian infrastructure.

 Such statements may herald a decision by Putin to declare a counterterrorism operation.

-The parliamentary leader of Ukrainian President Volodymyr Zelenskyy’s party stopped short of claiming that Kyiv was responsible, but cast the bridge explosion as a consequence of Moscow’s takeover of Crimea.
+The parliamentary leader of Zelenskyy’s party cast the explosion as a consequence of Moscow’s takeover of Crimea.

 “Russian illegal construction is starting to fall apart and catch fire.
 The reason is simple: If you build something explosive, then sooner or later it will explode,” said David Arakhamia of the Servant of the People party.